Part of our Build your own financial plan series

 - S&P 500, stocks, bull market—investing jargon can get confusing.
 Watch this webinar: Investing – back to basics (passcode: Principal) to get a better handle on basic concepts for your savings strategy.

-- Got a financial advisor?
+- Got a financial professional?
 They can help you learn more about a personalized asset allocation plan.
-If you don't have an advisor, find one near you.
+If you don't have a financial professional, find one near you.

 - Talk to your tax advisor to understand taxes on investments (dividends, capital gains, ordinary income) so you’re prepared to file with the IRS.